Dafydd ap Gwilym: Themes in Dafydd's poetry

 It is believed that about one hundred and seventy of his poems have survived, though many others have been attributed to him over the centuries.
 His main themes were love and nature.
 The influence of wider European ideas of courtly love, as exemplified in the troubadour poetry of Provençal, is seen as a significant influence on Dafydd's poetry.
+Courtly love was not a unique theme of Dafydd's poetry.
+While courtly love is primarily associated with the literature of mainland Europe, its elements can be found in works across the British Isles.
+Elements of courtly love have been noted in Welsh literature well before the Dafydd's active days, suggesting that courtly love grew as a culturally connected phenomenon across European literature.